-The focus of the project will thereby be the identification of technological objectives and the development of policy options to boost deployment of decentralised biomass production and biomass based energy generation.
+The focus of the project will thereby be the identification of technological objectives and the development of policy options to boost promotion of decentralised biomass production and biobased energy generation.
 Concerning the large-scale promotion of bioenergy and the realisation of significant benefits from the deployment of modern, efficient and sustainable bioenergy systems in Latin America and other emerging countries the following key Thematic Priorities have been identified and will be addressed during the implementation of this project.

-2.1 Analysis of the energy policy framework
+Analysis of the energy policy framework